semantic-flow/sflo-dendron-notes/sflow.concepts.mesh.md

    The “current” `<name>.trig` in a versioned dataset **always** reflects the latest `_v-series/vN/<…>.trig`.
 Automate or lock this write step to avoid drift.

 5. **Backlinks & provenance**
-   All cross‐resource backlinks go into the `_id/` graphs so that you can traverse your mesh by reading only `_id` files.
+   Any cross‐resource backlinks go into the `_id/` graphs so that you can traverse your mesh by reading only `_id` files.

 ---